Bostanji

 A bostanji (also spelled bostandji or bostangi; from bostancı, literally "gardener") was a member of one of the types of imperial guards of the Ottoman Empire.
 The bostanji were mainly responsible for protecting the sultan's palace and its premises.
-They also guarded the seraglio and rowed the Sultan's barge.
-Their chief was called the Bostanji-bashi (bostancıbaşı), and he had the rank of a pasha.
+They also guarded the seraglio and rowed the sultan's barge.
+Their chief was called the bostanji-bashi (bostancıbaşı), and he had the rank of a pasha.
 The bostanji at one time numbered 3000, and were united with the janissaries, another Ottoman imperial guard corps, in military duty.
-In war time their strength was 12,000.
+In wartime their strength was 12,000.
 By the beginning of the 20th century their number was about 600.